elis/desckit/README.md

 # Desckit

-Custom descktop wallpaper generator with NodeJS and PhantomJS
+Custom desktop wallpaper generator with NodeJS and PhantomJS

 ## Installation